 Provides Basic medical coverage but still provides a cost savings option for unexpected medical treatment.

-A great temporary option if you are just between jobs or waiting for current policy changes due to a new White House administration.
+A great temporary option if you are just between jobs.

 Short Tem Medical insurance is subject to underwriting.
 Some people with certain pre-existing conditions may be excluded from coverage.
 If you are receiving treatment, including taking prescriptions for a condition, this may be considered a pre-existing condition.
 Acceptable and unacceptable pre-existing conditions are different for each carrier.